IS YOUR FAMILY FIGHTING OVER A WILL OR A TRUST?

 Here is an example to illustrate when a Breach of Contract to Make a Will in NJ would apply:

-Mom promises to one of her daughters that if she moves in and cares for her at home for the rest of her life, then that daughter will inherit the home.
+Mom promises to one of her four daughters that if she moves in and cares for her at home for the rest of her life, that daughter will inherit the home.
 The daughter agrees.
 She gives up her job, sells her home and takes care of her mom around the clock for two years, giving up opportunities for employment and a social life.
-But after Mom’s death, the daughter discovers that her mother’s will divides the entire estate, including the home between all six children.
+But after Mom’s death, the daughter discovers that her mother’s will divides the entire estate, including the mother’s home between all four children.
 In this case, the daughter may have a valid claim against her mother’s estate for a breach of contract.

-How to Make a Case of Tortious Interference with an Expected Inheritance
+How to Make a Case of Tortious Interference With an Expected Inheritance

 Tortious Interference With an Expected Inheritance